 1. In sport

-UNICEF UK has also pioneered global research on child rights challenges faced by young players on a pathway to professional football: Children before Players.
+We have also pioneered global research on child rights challenges faced by young players on a pathway to professional football: Children before Players.
 We are now working directly with football authorities, to put the recommendations of the research into practice.

 Learn what the International Safeguards for Children in Sport recommends for your organisation when providing sports activities to children and young people.Read now